 - Increasing space for the collection

-Anyone wishing to question the inclusion of an item in the collection should talk with the Administrative Librarian and complete a “Statement of Concern” form.
-Written objections will be taken to the Board of Trustees for their consideration.
-The Board of Trustees will decide if the item remains in the collection.
+Anyone wishing the Library Board of Trustees to reconsider an item in the collection should talk with the Administrative Librarian and complete a “Request for Reconsideration” form.
+Completed Request for Reconsideration forms will be taken to the Board of Trustees for their consideration.
+The Board of Trustees will decide if the item remains in the collection at a regularly scheduled board meeting at least 14 days after the Administrative Librarian receives the completed Request for Reconsideration form.
+The Library Board of Trustees will consider the Request for Reconsideration based upon the written contents of the submitted form and after an opportunity to review the material.

 Library Bill of Rights, Freedom to Read, Freedom to View Statements